Teacher Survives Myocarditis

 My name is Ana Gonzalez, I am 29 years old and I am a pre-kindergarten teacher.
-One afternoon, I was enjoying lunch with my cousin when I began experiencing an anaphylactic reaction.
-My cousin drove me to a hospital in Douglas, AZ where I collapsed in the emergency room.
+One afternoon, I was enjoying lunch with my cousin when I began experiencing an allergic reaction.
+My cousin drove me to a hospital in Douglas, AZ, where I collapsed in the emergency room.
 The medical staff determined I needed escalated care and transported me to Tucson Medical Center in Tucson, AZ.

 Today, I am student teaching while completing my bachelor’s degree in early childhood education.
 I am so thankful to the amazing staff at Tucson Medical Center, as well as my family for all their support.